StellarNow/Nexus/README.md

 </repository>
 ```

-Then, add `nexus-core` as a dependancy:
+Then, add `nexus-core` as a dependency:

 ```gradle
 dependencies {